nickstanley574/nickstanley574.github.io/_drafts/lists-and-loops.md

 * Explore Loop patterns Counter, Accumulator, index iteration

 ### Assumptions
+* You learn programing concepts, you use programing languages to apply those concepts.
 * You already have a basic understanding of the python syntax. (indentation, `print()`, variable expressions)
 * You are aware if what a list is and just need a quick refresher.

+### Resources Used
+* Introduction to Computing Using Python - An Application Development Focus by Ljubomir Perkovic

 ## Quick List Overview